 - Important: Microwave wattages vary, times are approximate. *FULLY COOK FISH TO AN INTERNAL TEMPERATURE OF 165ºF OR HIGHER BEFORE SERVING.

 Servings Per Container: 2

-INGREDIENTS: Alaskan Pollock fillets, sauce.
+INGREDIENTS: Alaska Pollock fillets, sauce.

-Alaskan Pollock fillets
+Alaska Pollock fillets

 Water, canola oil, corn starch, butter (cream, salt), sea salt, sugar, black pepper, nonfat milk, potato maltodextrin, citric acid, lemon peel, natural flavor, turmeric (color).